-More generally though, the domestic appliances that could be covered by your appliance insurance are:
+The domestic appliances that could be covered by home appliance insurance are:

 - Fridges and freezers